 Basically, it’s like FBA but less expensive and significantly more flexible.
 Listings are eligible for the Prime badge, and the chances of getting time in the Buy Box increase significantly.

-Using a 3PL partner for Seller Fulfilled Prime is especially great for busy sellers or those without logistics experience.
+Using a Seller Fulfilled Prime 3PL partner is especially great for busy sellers or those without logistics experience.
 Everything from the order through delivery (and beyond) is handled by dedicated experts, leaving the seller to focus on core competencies like merchandising, marketing and advertising.

 Without a 3PL, you’ll literally be shipping all your orders yourself.
 And you’ll have to do it perfectly, or else you’ll lose your SFP status.